AndreiCocan/A-Little-Java-to-Go/README.md

 It was made in the context of a compilation class and proved to be a challenging project.
 The program currently supports translation from `MiniJava` to `Golang` but some cases of java polymorphism still remains untranslatable due to fundamental differences between the two languages.

-Indeed, Java allows for dynamic method dispatch through the use of virtual method tables and runtime type information, which allows it to handle method overriding and inheritance in a more flexible manner.
-Golang, on the other hand, uses interfaces and struct embedding to achieve similar functionality, but with a more static and explicit approach.
+Indeed, `MiniJava` allows for dynamic method dispatch through the use of virtual method tables and runtime type information, which allows it to handle **method overriding** and **inheritance** in a more flexible manner. `Golang`, on the other hand, uses  **interfaces** and **struct embedding** to achieve similar functionality, but with a more **static and explicit approach**.

-This means that some cases of Java polymorphism may not be directly translatable to Golang without significant changes to the code.
-In particular, cases that rely heavily on inheritance and dynamic method dispatch are difficult to replicate in Golang.
+This means that some cases of Java polymorphism **may not be directly translatable** to `Golang` without significant changes to the code, which we chose to limit.
+In particular, cases that rely heavily on **inheritance and dynamic method dispatch** are difficult to replicate in `Golang`.

-However, it is still possible to translate many Java programs to Golang using the Little Java to Go transpiler.
-By understanding the limitations of Golang and using the appropriate language constructs, it is possible to create Golang code that captures the essence of original Java programs.
+However, it is still possible to translate many `MiniJava` programs to `Golang` using the `Little Java to Go` transpiler.
+By understanding the limitations of `Golang` and using the appropriate language constructs, it is possible to create Golang code that captures the essence of original `MiniJava` programs.

 ## Dependencies
 ### Ocaml